Tintagel: Toponymy

 Toponymists have had difficulty explaining the origin of 'Tintagel': the probability is that it is Norman French, as the Cornish of the 13th century would have lacked the soft 'g' ('i/j' in the earliest forms: see also Tintagel Castle).
 If it is Cornish then 'Dun' would mean Fort.
 Oliver Padel proposes 'Dun' '-tagell' meaning narrow place in his book on place names.
 There is a possible cognate in the Channel Islands named Tente d'Agel, but that still leaves the question subject to doubt.

 The name first occurs in Geoffrey of Monmouth's Historia Regum Britanniae (c.
 1136, in Latin) as Tintagol, implying pronunciation with a hard [g] sound as in modern English girl.
 But in Layamon's Brut (MS Cotton Otho C.xi, f.
 482), in early Middle English, the name is rendered as Tintaieol.
 The letter i in this spelling implies a soft consonant like modern English j; the second part of the name would be pronounced approximately as -ageul would be in modern French.

 An oft-quoted Celtic etymology in the Oxford Dictionary of English Place-Names, accepts the view of Padel (1985) that the name is from Cornish *din meaning fort and *tagell meaning neck, throat, constriction, narrow (Celtic *dūn, "fort" = Irish dún, "fort", cf. Welsh dinas, "city"; *tagell = Welsh tagell, "gill, wattle").

 The modern-day village of Tintagel was always known as Trevena (Tre war Venydh) until the Post Office started using 'Tintagel' as the name in the mid-19th century.
 Until then, 'Tintagel' had been restricted to the name of the headland and of the parish.

 Area and population

 Treknow is the largest of the other settlements in the Tintagel parish, which also include Bossiney, Truas, Trebarwith, Tregatta, Trenale, Trethevy, Treven, Trevillet, and Trewarmett.
-The population of the entire parish was 1,727 at the 2011 census, down from 1,820 people at the 2001 census, and the area of the parish is 4281 acre.
+The population of the entire parish was 1,725 at the 2021 census, and 1,727 at the 2011 census, down from 1,820 people at the 2001 census, and the area of the parish is 4281 acre.
 (The population recorded in the 2011 census was 1,782 but this includes Knightsmill in the parish of St Teath.)

 An electoral ward also exists extending inland to Otterham.
 The population of this ward at the same census was 3,990.